Thorium reactors hold promise as an alternative for uranium in the nuclear energy sector, but are they really a viable option?

-The question of whether thorium works for energy production was answered in 2013, when privately owned Norwegian company Thor Energy began to produce power at its Halden test reactor in Norway using thorium.
-“It is the fundamental first step in the thorium evolution,” Thor Energy’s CEO, Oystein Asphjell, told Reuters at the time.
+That said, it’s worth noting that the question of whether thorium reactors work for energy production was answered in 2013, when privately owned Norwegian company Thor Energy began using thorium to produce power at its Halden test reactor in Norway.
+“It is the fundamental first step in the thorium evolution,” Thor Energy CEO Oystein Asphjell told Reuters at the time.

-Unlike uranium, thorium can’t split to make a nuclear chain reaction.
+Thorium can’t split to make a nuclear chain reaction like uranium.
 In scientific terms, it isn’t fissile.
-However, if it is bombarded by neutrons from a fuel that is fissile — like uranium-235 or plutonium-239 — it’s converted to uranium-233.
-After the process begins, it’s self-sustaining; fission of uranium-233 turns more thorium nearby into the same nuclear fuel.
+However, if it is bombarded by neutrons from an energy fuel that is fissile — like uranium-235 or plutonium-239 — it is converted into uranium-233.
+The process creates energy and is self-sustaining after it begins; fission of uranium-233 turns more thorium nearby into the same nuclear fuel.

 Thorium vs. uranium